You are here

 Normally each of us inherits 23 pairs of ‘homologous’ chromosomes (twin pairs with the same basic structure) one set from our father and one set from our mother, making 46 chromosomes in total.
 Each pair is numbered from 1 to 22 according to size.
 Number 23 is the pair that defines gender, containing either an X and a Y chromosome in men, or two X chromosomes in women.

-All 23 pairs are found in the nucleus or ‘engine’ of all blood cells apart from red cells.
+All 23 pairs are found in the nucleus or ‘engine’ blood cells apart from red cells which do not have a nucleus.

 Chromosomes are not visible in the nucleus unless the cell is in its dividing phase.
 They are actually long strands of DNA which, during the process of cell division become tightly packed; only then are they visible under a microscope.
 Most of what we know about chromosomes was learned by researchers observing cells during the dividing cycle.